georgesboris/fn-game-engine-framework/README.md

-# fn game engine framework
+# xg game engine framework
 > a functional javascript game engine framework

 The current goal is just to experiment.
 I've got no experience in game development but a lot of web and functional programming experience.
 While this project is just a concept right now, I have an architecture in mind that will guide my initial tests.
 It is largely based on [redux](https://github.com/reactjs/redux).